-Sometimes it’s the very flat lavash bread and other times, it’s slightly thicker like the one from our local bakery and this great value dürüm at Çalış Kebabs & Dürüm.
+Sometimes it’s the very flat lavash bread.
+Other times, it’s slightly thicker like the one from our local bakery.
+Or this great value dürüm at Çalış Kebabs & Dürüm.

 And many of the restaurants in Turkish holiday resorts and tourist areas love to wow their customers by serving lavash bread as balloon bread.